dumlutimuralp/k8s-with-nsx-t-2.5.x/Part 3/README.md

 ## Capturing the NSX-T Object Names

-In this step the object UUID or names of the NSX-T objects which will be consumed by K8S need to be captured and noted.
-For that what needs to be done is <b>clicking on the three dots on the left of the respective object in the NSX-T UI and select "Copy path to clipboard". </b> This action copies the whole API path of the object in which the object UUID/name can be found.
+In this step the object UUID of the NSX-T objects which will be consumed by K8S need to be captured and noted.
+For that what needs to be done is <b>clicking on the three dots on the left of the respective object in the NSX-T UI and select "Copy path to clipboard". </b> This action copies the whole API path of the object in which the object UUID can be found.

 Let' s do this for Tier 0 Gateway and also for one of the IP address pools.

 ![](2019-12-18_14-49-56.jpg)

+When "Copy path to clipboard" is selected and the content is pasted to a notepad file , in this lab the output appears like this -> "/infra/tier-0s/T0-OCP-K8S".
+This means that object UUID is "T0-OCP-K8S".
+Note that with Policy API, the UUID is the object name itself in most cases.

+Important Note : If the NSX-T object is renamed further down the line the object UUID will still stay the same as specified in the object creation time.
+Hence double checking the UUID as shown above is an important task.

+Repeat the above step for all the IP address pools, IP address blocks, firewall sections and make a note of the object UUID.
+(For firewall section it will be long string of characters)

 # NSX Downloadables for K8S